ietf-wg-cellar/matroska-specification/notes.md

 to prefer the stereo mix automatically.
 On the other hand, if it knows that the device is a surround system, it may wish to prefer the surround mix.

-If the player finishes analyzing all of the available audio tracks and finds that multiple seem equally and maximally preferable, it **SHOULD** default to the first of the group.
+If the player finishes analyzing all of the available audio tracks and finds that multiple seems equally and maximally preferable, it **SHOULD** default to the first of the group.

 ## Subtitle selection